PDAL/PDAL/doc/stages/filters.dbscan.rst

   be used when searching for neighbors.
 [Default: 1.0]

 dimensions
   Comma-separated string indicating dimensions to use for clustering.
+[Default: X,Y,Z]